TryGhost/migrate/packages/listr-smart-renderer/README.md

 ## Options

-These options should be provided in the [Listr](https://github.com/SamVerschueren/listr) options object.
+These options should be provided in the[Listr](https://github.com/SamVerschueren/listr) or [listr2](https://listr2.kilic.dev/getting-started/task-object) options object.

 ### maxFullTasks